scotws/tinkasm/docs/MANUAL.md

 ### Directives for all MPUs

-`@` - The default local label symbol.
+`@` - The default anonymous label symbol.
 Used at the very beginning of a line and referenced by `+` and `-` for jumps and branches.

-`+` - As an operand to a branch or jump instruction: Refer to the next local label.
+`+` - As an operand to a branch or jump instruction: Refer to the next anonymous label.

-`-` - As an operand to a branch or jump instruction: Refer to previous local label.
+`-` - As an operand to a branch or jump instruction: Refer to previous anonymous label.

 `.*` - As an operand in the first position after the mnemonic: Marks current